-The basic features of the Chase Freedom Unlimited make it quite attractive for a beginner in the world of credit cards.
+The basic features of the Freedom Unlimited card make it quite attractive for a beginner in the world of credit cards.
 It’s an easy card to start out with and has a good return on your spending.

 As we look into the rewards in a bit more detail later on, you will see that this isn’t just a card for beginners as it can be a powerful tool in the arsenal of any miles and points collector!